cevoaustralia/google-aws-federator/README.md

 ### First Run

-In order to grant access to the Federator to modify your Google Apps Domain Users, you'll need to run it as a user who has the appropriate access.
+In order to grant access to the Federator to modify your Google Apps Domain Users, you'll need to authenticate, via the OAuth2 browser flow, as a user who has the appropriate access.
 The Federator will need to have access to modify custom user schemas (to create the schema for the federated roles) and to modify users (to assign those roles from within the new custom schema to users).

 ```
-locahost$ federator init <client_id> <client_secret> <customer_id>
+locahost$ federator init -I <client_id> -C <client_secret>
 ```

 The script will cause a browser to be opened, where you can sign in as an appropriate user and approve the access.
-Once this has been done once, the credentials will be stored in a file `credentials.dat`.
-Keep it secret!
-Keep it safe!
+Once this has been done once, the credentials will be stored in a file `credentials.dat` -- however, these credentials expire after one hour after they become idle, so if you're going to be doing this sort of thing a lot you'd probably be better off batching things up.

 ### Subsequent Runs

-Once the `credentials.dat` file has been created, you will not have to go through the browser auth steps again.
-This makes it critical that you store the credentials file securely!
+Once the `credentials.dat` file has been created, you will not have to go through the browser auth steps again while the credentials are valid.

 ## Usage